-If your appropriate disclosure of public interest information was made to a relevant authority in the LSA other than a responsible officer, please contact one of the LSA responsible officers.

-Responsible officers have obligations under the PID Act and will be able to assist you.

-If your appropriate disclosure was made to an LSA responsible officer, contact other relevant authorities such as OPI or the Office of the Commissioner for Public Sector Employment.

-If you are concerned or suspect (as an informant) that you may have been or will be the subject of detriment on the grounds of having made, or being about to make, an appropriate disclosure of public interest information, you are encouraged to report that suspicion.

-- Please raise your concerns or suspicions with one of the LSA responsible officers.
-Responsible officers have obligations under the PID Act and will be able to assist you. - If your concerns relate to the way in which an LSA responsible officer is handling your matter, you might want to raise your concerns with a different LSA responsible officer. - Alternatively, you might prefer to contact other relevant authorities such as OPI or the Office of the Commissioner for Public Sector Employment.
+- If your appropriate disclosure of public interest information was made to a relevant authority in the LSA other than a Responsible Officers, please contact one of the LSA Responsible Officers. - Responsible Officers have obligations under the PID Act and will be able to assist you. - If your appropriate disclosure was made to an LSA Responsible Officers, contact other relevant authorities such as OPI or the Office of the Commissioner for Public Sector Employment. - If you are concerned or suspect (as an informant) that you may have been or will be the subject of detriment on the grounds of having made, or being about to make, an appropriate disclosure of public interest information, you are encouraged to report that suspicion. - Please raise your concerns or suspicions with one of the LSA Responsible Officers.
+Responsible Officers have obligations under the PID Act and will be able to assist you. - If your concerns relate to the way in which an LSA Responsible Officers is handling your matter, you might want to raise your concerns with a different LSA Responsible Officers. - Alternatively, you might prefer to contact other relevant authorities such as OPI or the Office of the Commissioner for Public Sector Employment.

-Disclosure to a journalist or member of Parliament
+Disclosure to a Journalist or Member of Parliament